uk4z/notification-hub/README.md

 Text summarization is one of the most known NLP problem and it will be tackled in this section.
 The first simple approach is to do an extractive summarization.

+The algorithms can be find in the `extraction_naive.py` file.
 We will be working with an example to try understanding the mechanisms of this type of text summarization.
 Other examples are available in the corresponding folder `example`.
 Let's say a person called Sarah sends an audio to her friend Michael.
 Here is the transcription of the audio to analyze:

 ```